 Peter provides innovative, strategic solutions in the environmental and health and safety areas to his clients’ complex regulatory and litigation challenges.

-Peter advises and represents clients in all legal aspects of regulatory litigation, with particular emphasis in the areas of environmental law, occupational health & safety law and mining law.
-He also has extensive experience in anti-corruption compliance, investigations, and due diligence for transactions involving (Canada, Indonesia, China, USA and Africa).
+Peter is a partner in our Litigation and Mining Groups and co-head of the firm’s National Environmental, Regulatory & Aboriginal Group.
+He regularly advises and represents clients in all legal aspects of regulatory litigation, with particular emphasis in the areas of environmental law, occupational health & safety law, mining law, and extractive industry projects.
+Peter also has significant experience in anti-corruption compliance, investigations, and due diligence for transactions involving Canada, Indonesia, China, the USA, and Africa.

 Peter has argued matters at all levels of court and relevant administrative tribunals, and has advised and litigated matters relating to contaminated sites, derailments, international TDGA issues, tailings dams, air emissions, and multi-party development projects.
 As a first point of contact in crisis situations, Peter is known for his responsiveness and ability to react effectively under pressure.
 Clients value his skill in coordinating and managing multiple teams while implementing innovative strategies to minimize legal risk.